immunant/c2rust/dynamic_instrumentation/README.md

-This instruments the binary built from main.rs with dynamic memory tracing, and outputs the necessary metadata to match up instrumentation points to source code into `analysis_metadata.bc`.
-We then run the binary, logging output to log.bc and using the aformentioned metadata file.
+This instruments the binary built from main.rs with dynamic memory tracing, and outputs the necessary metadata to match up instrumentation points to source code into `metadata.bc`.
+We then run the binary, logging output to `log.bc` and using the aformentioned metadata file.

 ```sh